Slouna/reseptikirja/README.md

         - make a new recipe
     - recipe
         - named route for all the individual recipes, named with recipes id
+        - here you can edit and delete the recipes
     - search
         - Search for the recipes by name